-The town’s foundation
+The foundation of the town

-Rise of the Barcelona County
+Rise of the County of Barcelona

-Union with the Aragon Crown
+Union with the Kingdom of Aragon

-A Time of decline
+A time of decline

-The War of Spanish Succession
+The War of the Spanish Succession

-The 1888 Universal Exhibition
+The 1888 Barcelona Universal Exhibition

-From 1860 onwards, an urban project in the Eixample neighborhood laid down the guidelines for the coming expansion, which since 1872 would include the first streetcars trundling by Barcelona’s streets.
-Plaça Catalunya emerged during this time, but curiously as a mere forsaken clearing at first; and, for decades, it was spontaneously taken over by all sorts of merchants and showmen.
-1888 was the year of the Universal Exhibition, and this occasion motivated the construction of city icons and big avenues, such as Saló de Sant Joan (now called Passeig de Lluís Companys) and its starting point, the Arc de Triomf.
+From 1860 onwards, an urban project in the neighbourhood of L’Eixample laid down the guidelines for the upcoming expansion, which would include Barcelona’s first streetcars (the first line opened in 1872).
+Plaça de Catalunya emerged during this time, but as a mere forsaken clearing at first, and for decades, it was spontaneously taken over by all sorts of merchants and showmen.
+Later, the 1888 Barcelona Universal Exhibition motivated the construction of city landmarks and grand avenues, such as Saló de Sant Joan (now called Passeig de Lluís Companys) and its starting point, the Arc de Triomf.

-1929 International Exposition
+The 1929 Barcelona International Exposition

 The Spanish Civil War

-Return to Democracy
+Return to democracy

 The 1992 Olympic Games

-The 2004 Fòrum de les Cultures
+The 2004 Universal Fòrum de les Cultures